Audio Technica R70x Professional Open Back Reference Headphones

 If this is your first experience listening to a pair of open-back ‘phones, it’s important to realize that they will sound different than your other pairs because they were designed with a specific purpose in mind.

 If you are someone who’s looking for a pair that produces heavier low-end frequencies, the Sony MDR-1000X might be a better overall fit for you.

 How Much Burn-In Time Is Needed, If Any?

 Oftentimes headphones of this style require what’s called “burn-in time”.
 When you buy a pair of new shoes, most people like to wear them around until they start forming to the shape of your foot.
 (They don’t fit and feel the same straight out of the box as they do after a week or so.)

 As you start to wear them more and more, they become more comfortable since they’ve gone through the initial break-in period.
-A similar concept often applies to open back headphones except the “burn-in time” is referring to their audio playback as opposed to fit and feel.
+A similar concept often applies to open-back headphones except for the “burn-in time” is referring to their audio playback as opposed to fit and feel.

 Burn-in time varies depending on the specific model and make but the R70x don’t require any burn-in time at all.
 You’ll experience the same level of audio quality right out of the box as you will a few months down the road.

 This is a plus for most, unless (for some reason) you enjoy waiting to warm up the inner components before you can get your audio buzz.